 Even a single fire is too many.
 Preventing fires is easy.
 The aim of Fire Safety Week is to improve fire safety at homes.

-This year, Fire Safety Week is held from 27 November to 3 December.
-The Fire Safety Week campaign reminds people that it is also important to look after the safety of those closest to us.
-If a fire breaks out, elderly people also need to get out of the burning building within a few minutes.
-That’s why it’s good to check up on fire safety also when visiting grandparents.
-You can use this checklist to make sure that fire safety in the house is in order.
+This year, Fire Safety Week was held from 25 November to 1 December.
+The Fire Safety Week campaign reminded about the fire safety of the young adults at their first own home.
+If a fire breaks out, people need to get out of the burning building within a couple of minutes.
+That’s why it’s crucial to check up on fire safety at home and prevent the fire.
+This checklist helps you to get your apartment’s fire safety in order.

 There are many ways how you can take part in Fire Safety Week.

-attend the doors open event, A Day at the Fire Station, at many fire stations around Finland or online.
+attend the doors open event, A Day at the Fire Station, at many fire stations around Finland.

 check the condition of your smoke alarm on the national Smoke Alarm Day.